What Is Coco Coir? 7 Reasons We Love It Plus a Few Dislikes

 what is coco coir and how is it made

-Home Microgreens is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Home Microgreens participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
 We may earn a small commission from the companies mentioned in this post at no additional cost to you.
 Not all links are connected to affiliate companies.

 You can see she is eating the white coconut meat covered in the hard, fibrous covering that we see in the store.
-What we see in the store is called the drupe.
+But coconuts have a thick layer of pith (as you can see, a couple of inches thick) around what we call coconuts.

 coco coir comes from coconut pith